 The university’s Board guides the university’s quality work and its principles.
 The leadership of the university and its faculties, independent institutes and service centres are responsible for the overall quality of their activities and outcomes.
 All staff members are, for their part, responsible for high quality in the university’s activities, and for outcomes that are in line with the university’s goals.
 Furthermore, students are expected to participate in the development of the university’s activities by giving feedback and by participating in the work of various administrative bodies through their own representatives.

 The key procedures assuring the quality of the activities and outcomes include quality documentation such as quality manuals and process descriptions, audits and evaluations, benchmarking, management reviews and feedback systems.
 These provide the university with information on the quality of its activities and needs for development.
 Quality documentation is briefly explained on this page, while audits, evaluations, benchmarking and management reviews are explained on a page of their own.

-The University of Eastern Finland has an external audit coming this year, and the Finnish Education Evaluation Centre, FINEEC, will evaluate the Quality Management System of the university on 13 -15 December.
-The audit is international this time and the auditing language will be English.
-The auditing group consist of both Finnish and foreign auditors.
+The University of Eastern Finland had an external audit in December 2016, and the Finnish Education Evaluation Centre, FINEEC, evaluated the Quality Management System of the university on 13 -15 December.
+The audit was international this time and the auditing language was English.
+The auditing group consisted of both Finnish and foreign auditors.

-In questions relating to the university's quality work and quality management system, please contact either the Quality Manager or Quality Coordinator of the University of Eastern Finland.
+In questions relating to the university's quality work and quality management system, please contact the Quality Coordinator of the University of Eastern Finland.

 The university's Leadership Group acts as the steering committee for quality management.